meteor/meteor/content/react.md

 <h3 id="using-react-router">React Router</h3>

 Using React Router is also straightforward.
-Once you `npm install --save react-router`, you can simply export a list of nested routes as you would in any other React Router driven React application:
+Once you `meteor npm install --save react-router`, you can simply export a list of nested routes as you would in any other React Router driven React application:

 ```js
 import React from 'react';